WASP-22b: Naming

 In 2019 the IAU announced as part of NameExoWorlds that WASP-22 and its planet WASP-22b would be given official names chosen by school children from Guatemala.
 The star WASP-22 is named Tojil.
 Tojil is the name of one of the Mayan deities related to rain, storms, and fire.
 The planet WASP-22b is named Koyopa'.
 Koyopa' is the word associated with lightning in K'iche' (Quiché) Mayan language.

 Physical characteristics

-The Rossiter-McLaughlin effect effect based study in 2011 have determined the planetary orbit is slightly misaligned to the rotational axis of the parent star, with reported angle 22 degrees.
+The Rossiter-McLaughlin effect-based study in 2011 has determined the planetary orbit is slightly misaligned with the rotational axis of the parent star, with a reported angle of 22 degrees.